Receptor tyrosine kinase: RET receptor family

 The natural alternate splicing of the RET gene results in the production of 3 different isoforms of the protein RET.
 RET51, RET43, and RET9 contain 51, 43, and 9 amino acids in their C-terminal tail, respectively.
-The biological roles of isoforms RET51 and RET9 are the most well studied in-vivo, as these are the most common isoforms in which RET occurs.
+The biological roles of isoforms RET51 and RET9 are the most well studied in vivo, as these are the most common isoforms in which RET occurs.

 RET is the receptor for members of the glial cell line-derived neurotrophic factor (GDNF) family of extracellular signalling molecules or ligands (GFLs).

 In order to activate RET, first GFLs must form a complex with a glycosylphosphatidylinositol (GPI)-anchored co-receptor.
 The co-receptors themselves are classified as members of the GDNF receptor-α (GFRα) protein family.
 Different members of the GFRα family (GFRα1-GFRα4) exhibit a specific binding activity for a specific GFLs.

 Upon GFL-GFRα complex formation, the complex then brings together two molecules of RET, triggering trans-autophosphorylation of specific tyrosine residues within the tyrosine kinase domain of each RET molecule.
 Phosphorylation of these tyrosines then initiates intracellular signal transduction processes.

 Eph receptor family

-Ephrin and Eph receptors are the largest subfamily of RTKs.
+Ephrin receptors are the largest subfamily of RTKs.